cs4s/2019/ai/sessions/data/presentation/data.md

 - A wide variety of examples can improve our Machine Learning models' accuracy
 - Like a survey, we want to collect data from a representative sample (e.g. across ages, genders, income)
 - A model that is trained on images could need a variety of images in a variety of lighting conditions
-	- Mistakes could be made, e.g. small dogs recognised as cats
+	- Mistakes could be made, e.g. animals in grass vs snow

 ---